mdcpanama22/Voder2017/README.md

 # Who

-If you have any questions contact us: gurnys@rpi.edu
+If you have any questions contact us: sinclairg@outlook.com

 ## License